hydracsnova13/Content-Engine/README.md

 # Content-Engine

-- This repository contains the code to run your own custom content engine,
+- This repository contains the code to run your own custom content engine, please follow the instructions given below strictly in order to get smooth operation of the software:

 - First make sure you have the ollama installed from the link https://ollama.com/download/windows

 - After installation of ollama, for this project we have to install 2 models on the ollama server, the enbedding model "nomic-embed-text" and the LLM "mistral"